 The sprawling new land spans more than 14 acres and has replaced the majority of the Hollywood Studios Streets of America section.
 It’s styled as Black Spire Outpost, a once-vibrant village on the distant planet of Batuu where a war is raging between the Resistance and the First Order.
 It includes two signature attractions, Millennium Falcon and Rise of the Resistance, along with an array of themed shops, restaurants, characters and experiences.

-When is Galaxy’s Edge opening?
+Where is Galaxy’s Edge in Disney World?

 What should I expect?